Food pyramid (nutrition): Criticism and controversy

 Certain dietary choices that have been linked to heart disease, such as an 8 oz serving of hamburger daily, were technically permitted under the pyramid.
 The pyramid also lacked differentiation within the protein-rich group ("Meat, Poultry, Fish, Dry Beans, Eggs, and Nuts").
+The development of the US food pyramid has been influenced by food lobbyists undermining its credibility.

 In April 1991, the U.S. Department of Agriculture (USDA) halted publication of its Eating Right Pyramid, due to objections raised by meat and dairy lobbying groups concerning the guide’s display of their products.
 Despite the USDA’s explanations that the guide required further research and testing, it was not until one year later—after its content was supported by additional research—that the Eating Right Pyramid was officially released.
 This time, even the guide’s graphic design was altered to appease industry concerns.
 This incident was only one of many in which the food industry attempted to alter federal dietary recommendations in their own economic self-interest.

 Some of the recommended quantities for the different types of food in the old pyramid have also come under criticism for lack of clarity.
 For instance, the pyramid recommends two to three servings from the protein-rich group, but this is intended to be a maximum.
 The pyramid recommends two to four fruit servings, but this is intended to be the minimum.

 The fats group as a whole have been put at the tip of the pyramid, under the direction to eat as little as possible, which some people have considered problematic.
 The guide instructs people to limit fat intake as much as possible, which can cause health problems because fat is essential to overall health.
 Research suggests that unsaturated fats aid in weight loss, reduce heart disease risk, lower blood sugar, and even lower cholesterol.
 Also, they are very long sustaining, and help keep blood sugar at a steady level.
 On top of that, these fats help brain function as well.